 On the My Service Canada Account (MSCA) website, you can either choose to login with a GCKey or a Sign-In Partner.

 You’ll be able to login using a GCKey by using a User ID and password or the other option is using credentials you may already have with a Sign-In Partner – which I almost end up using all the time to log in.

-Example – Your TD, CIBC or RBC Online Bank details.
+Example – Your TD, CIBC or RBC Online Banking details (usually debit card number and password).
 There’s a huge list of sign-in partners enabled.

 As soon you log in to the MSCA for the first time (using a sign-in partner), you need to have the access code handy (only for the first login, later on, you don’t need it to log in)